lawrennd/old_talks/_ml/includes/ml-deployment-challenge.md

 * This brings the data *inside out*
 }

 \recommendation{We should consider a major re-architecting of systems around our services.
-In particular we should scope the use of a *streaming architecture* (such as Apache Kafka) that ensures data persistence and enables asynchronous operation of our systems.[^data-orientated-architecture] This would enable the provision of QC streams, and real time dash boards as well as hypervisors..
+In particular we should scope the use of a *streaming architecture* (such as Apache Kafka) that ensures data persistence and enables asynchronous operation of our systems.[^data-orientated-architecture] This would enable the provision of QC streams, and real time dash boards as well as hypervisors.

-[^data-orientated-architecture]: These approaches are one area of focus for my own team's reasearch.
+[^data-orientated-architecture]: These approaches are one area of focus for my own team's research.
 A data first architecture is a prerequisite for efficient deployment of machine learning systems.

 Importantly a streaming architecture implies the services we build are *stateless*, internal state is deployed on streams alongside external